Struggling state airline SAA is splurging millions on executives and consulting firms in a spending frenzy that has been described as “worrying”.

 • Thabang Motsohi, a regulatory policy officer in Jarana’s office, earns R4‑million a year; and

 • Robert Newsome, the acting head of risk and compliance, is on a R2.5‑million package.
+He is being investigated by the South African Institute of Chartered Accountants for allegedly failing to declare a conflict of interest when he chaired an internal disciplinary hearing at SAA.

 These appointments are among 13 new ones, some of which have been slotted into new executive positions created by Jarana.